 Unsynced collections dramatically distort the simulation results.
 In Table 3, two collectors (SS and OF) have statistically significant differences for every metric at the 1KB granularity.
 In both cases, the granulated traces copied more bytes, needed more GCs, and used more space.
-For both collectors the differences were actually significant at the 99.9% confidence level or higher ($p \le 0.001$), meaning we would expect similar results in 999 out of 1000 experiments!
+For both collectors the differences were actually significant at the 99.9% confidence level or higher (p \leq 0.001), meaning we would expect similar results in 999 out of 1000 experiments!
 The generational collectors did not fare much better.
 Both collectors saw granulated traces producing significantly higher mark/cons ratios than the perfect traces.
 As one would expect, these distortions grew with the trace granularity.
-In Unsynced simulations, collector must process and copy objects that are reachable only because the trace has not reached the next set of death records.
+In Unsynced simulations, collections may come at inaccurate points in the trace; the garbage collector must process and copy objects that are reachable only because the trace has not reached the next set of death records.
 Once copied, these objects increase the space-time prod-

-Unsy /nced SyncLate Sync Early SyncMid SS FN VN OF SS FN VN OF SS FN VN OF SS FN VN OF Mark/Cons 1 1 1 1 1 8 16 4 1 1 4 4 none 1 none 1 Space-Time 1 1 1 1 1 1 1 2 1 1 1 1 none 1 2 1 Num. of GCs 1 1 16 1 1 1 1 1 1 1 4 4 none 1 16 1 Int.
+Unsy nced SyncLate Sync Early SyncMid SS FN VN OF SS FN VN OF SS FN VN OF SS FN VN OF Mark/Cons 1 1 1 1 1 8 16 4 1 1 4 4 none 1 none 1 Space-Time 1 1 1 1 1 1 1 2 1 1 1 1 none 1 2 1 Num. of GCs 1 1 16 1 1 1 1 1 1 1 4 4 none 1 16 1 Int.
 Stores n/a 16 16 1 n/a 2 4 8 n/a 2 8 4 n/a 32 16 none